gosukiwi/createaproglang/manuscript/chapter3.md

-You can see the full code [in this gist](https://gist.github.com/gosukiwi/ad33a3084088ca81c09e), remember you always can see the final version [at the GitHub repository](https://github.com/gosukiwi/creatingaproglang-src/blob/master/src/parser.js) and you can navigate though all different _tags_ (versions) and see how our parser progresses.
+You can see the full code [in this gist](https://gist.github.com/gosukiwi/ad33a3084088ca81c09e), remember you always can see the full source code [at the GitHub repository](https://github.com/gosukiwi/creatingaproglang-src/blob/master/src/parser.js) and you can navigate though all different _versions_ (tags) and see how our parser progresses.
 This code corresponds to version `v0.1`.

 ## Adding features